zuoxinian/CCS/README.md

 CCS
 ===

-Connectome Computation System for Multimodal Human Brain Imaging Data Analysis
+Connectome Computation System for Discovery Science of Human Brain